About the Adventure:

-This adventure, some friends, the SagaBorn Roleplaying Game Core Rulebook (free PDF and SRD at https://www.sagaborn.com/games/sagaborn-rpg/), some refreshments, and you are ready to go.
-Some dice may help, too.
+This adventure, some friends, the SagaBorn Roleplaying Game Core Rulebook, and some refreshments and you are ready to go.
+Some dice may help too.

 Though intended to be set in the Dark Return setting, this adventure can easily be adapted to fit in any fantasy RPG setting, though will fit most readily in a “low fantasy” setting or remote region of a world, where the inhabitants have not had much exposure to magic or non-human NPCs.
-An experienced Gamemaster (called a StoryGuide in SagaBorn) should have no difficulty converting the module for play in another campaign world or alternate TTRPG system.
+An experienced Gamemaster should have no difficulty converting the module for play in another campaign world or alternate D20 RPG system.